 If you are also trying to find out the best between both of them then this article is for you.
 Here is a list of some major factors that you should compare before commencing your e-commerce journey.

 Pricing & Plans differ for both platforms.
 It cannot be exactly compared as both hold different values in return.

 Shopify has monthly and annual plans and without them, you cannot access the platform.
 Five major monthly plans of this e-commerce giant are listed here:

 - Plus: Around $2000/month (but negotiable)

 WordPress is an open platform but people often confuse it for free.
-Building a WordPress e-commerce platform costs money.
-You need to invest in a number of things to build a durable and appealing e-commerce website on WordPress.
+Building an online website here costs money.
+You need to invest in a number of things to build a durable and appealing website here.